-Serve a group of suburbs and are anchored by a large supermarket mited mix of supporting co-located uses such as medical and restaurants and cafes.
+Serve a group of suburbs and are anchored by a large supermarket with a limited mix of supporting co-located uses such as medical services and restaurants and cafes.

-den Neighbourhood Centres
+Camden Neighbourhood Centres

-- Farm
+- Spring Farm

-- aton Park
+- Harrington Park

-- s Hill
+- Currans Hill

-- n Vale
+- Narellan Vale

-- Annan South
+- Mount Annan South

-single suburb and offer a convenience function to local ons, often anchored by a small supermarket and supported limited mix of other uses such as a café.
+Serve a single suburb and offer a convenience function to local populations, often anchored by a small supermarket and supported by a very limited mix of other uses such as a café.